-Piezometers Groundwater pressure/head Open standpipe piezometers enable monitoring of both groundwater pressure and environmental water tracers (EWTs).
-Vibrating wire piezometers (VWPs) that are grouted in can provide multiple pressure data points at different depths.
-Groundwater pressure data from both types of piezometers, if suitably high resolution, can be used to calculate hydraulic and geomechanical parameters insitu, and any changes over time due to subsidence effects.
-Packer testing Hydraulic conductivity Packer tests enable measurement of horizontal hydraulic conductivity over several metres of strata and can target fracture damage zones.
-Packer testing is complementary to hydraulic testing at both small (rock core) scale and large-scale aquifer pump testing.
+Technology Monitored parameter Merits and applications ERT can provide time-series 2D (or 3D) images of the sub-surface on a scale of tens to hundreds of metres that can be used to identify changes in subsurface flow paths and storage Survey resolution can characterise fracture zones but not individual fractures or small cracks Borehole extensometry Sub-surface axial deformation profile Conventional geotechnical monitoring system, multiple equipment options available (rods, wires etc.) Cost of drilling and equipping borehole may be high Potential for instrumentation to be lost ahead of undermining by bedding plane shear Borehole inclinometers Sub-surface multi- horizon bedding plane shear Excellent technique to detect multiple shearing horizons at depth Can be very expensive to install, so more applicable for one-off investigative or research studies rather than routine monitoring Piezometers Groundwater pressure/head Open standpipe piezometers enable monitoring of both groundwater pressure and environmental water tracers Vibrating wire piezometers (VWPs) that are grouted in can provide multiple pressure data points at different depths Groundwater pressure data from both types of piezometers, if suitably high resolution, can be used to calculate hydraulic and geomechanical parameters in situ, and any changes over time due to subsidence effects Packer testing Hydraulic conductivity Packer tests enable measurement of horizontal hydraulic conductivity over several metres of strata and can target fracture damage zones Packer testing is complementary to hydraulic testing at both small (rock core) scale and large-scale aquifer pump testing

-7.2 Subsidence Control in Sensitive Areas
+6.2 Subsidence control in sensitive areas

-This section provides a summary of the various approaches discussed in preceding sections of this EN with respect to managing subsidence and achieving acceptable levels of control in terms of subsidence effects, impacts and consequences - especially in relation to what might be described as sensitive areas (surface environmental and subsurface hydro-geological features).
-The following points, while not exhaustive, provide a checklist of mining and environmental management actions to be considered:
+This section provides a summary of the various approaches discussed in preceding sections with respect to managing subsidence and achieving acceptable levels of control in terms of subsidence effects, impacts and consequences - especially in relation to what might be described as sensitive areas (surface environmental and sub-surface hydrogeological features).
+The following points, while not exhaustive, provide a checklist of mining and environmental management actions to be considered.
+Each of these factors should be considered as part of the planning process, before finalisation of a Subsidence Management Plan or an overall project EIS:

-- Conduct overall site characterisation with respect to geology, surface conditions, features, topography, infrastructure etc. - 2) Establish clear identification of sensitive features to be protected, together with agreed level of acceptable impacts for each feature. - 3) Selection of proposed underground mining method and prediction of surface (and where required, subsurface) subsidence effects and impacts.
-This should include validated calibration of prediction methodology to suit the site conditions. - 4) Conduct reconciliation between (2) and (3). - 5) Review mining method selection and/or mine layout parameters in order to address any deficiencies in the reconciliation (4).
-This may include: - O Is longwall method suitable? - o Consider narrower panel widths or even miniwall - Reduce mining height - Increase chain pillar/barrier pillar widths - o Consider partial extraction panels - Re-orient or relocate extraction panels to provide protection (e.g., above pillars) for specific sensitive features

-- Consider placement of backfill in extraction panels behind the face to limit maximum subsidence (Note: This is practised in some other countries, but not routinely in Australia - primarily due to cost) - 6) Establish all relevant baseline surveys, prior to mining commencement, including subsidence, groundwater, surface water, ecology, heritage sites etc) - 7) Design and install any specified monitoring instrumentation as part of (6) above - 8) Develop appropriate Trigger Action Response Plans (TARPs) to manage the monitoring program and the requirements/criteria identified in (2) above - 9) Regular review/audit of the program, within the context of an overall Subsidence Management Plan
+- 1. Conduct overall site characterisation with respect to geology, surface conditions, features, topography, infrastructure etc. - 2.
+Clearly identify sensitive features to be protected and establish an agreed level of acceptable impacts for each feature. - 3.
+Select the proposed underground mining method and the methodology for prediction of surface (and, where required, sub-surface) subsidence effects and impacts.
+This should include validated calibration of prediction methodology to suit the site conditions. - 4.
+Conduct reconciliation between (2) and (3). - 5.
+Review the selection of mining method and/or mine layout parameters in order to address any deficiencies in the reconciliation (4).
+This may include: - a.
+Is the longwall method suitable? - b.
+Consider narrower panel widths or even miniwall. - c.
+Reduce mining height. - d.
+Increase chain pillar/barrier pillar widths. - e.
+Consider partial extraction panels. - f.
+Reorient or relocate extraction panels to provide protection (e.g., above pillars) for specific sensitive features. - g.
+Consider placement of backfill in extraction panels behind the face to limit maximum subsidence.
+(Note: This is practised in some other countries but not routinely in Australia primarily due to cost.) - 6.
+Establish all relevant baseline surveys before mining commences i.e., subsidence, groundwater, surface water, ecology, heritage sites etc. - 7.
+Design and install any specified monitoring instrumentation as part of (6). - 8.
+Develop appropriate Trigger Action Response Plans (TARPs) to manage the monitoring program and the requirements/criteria identified in (2). - 9.
+Plan for regular review/audit of the program, within the context of an overall Subsidence Management Plan

-8. Subsidence Research
+7. Subsidence research